p-parkinson/BDNE/README.md

 * Set up - *Python 3*
 * Configuration
-* Dependencies - *matplotlib, numpy, sqlalchemy, pandas, zlib*
+* Dependencies - *matplotlib, numpy, sqlalchemy, pandas, zlib, scipy*
 * Database configuration - runs against BDNE database server such as *db_uom.oms-lab.org*

 ### How do I use it? ###